 The Institute for the Study of Citizens and Politics promotes research on the many ways citizens interact with the political world.
 Much of ISCAP’s research focuses on public opinion, political psychology, and political communication.

-MIC is a joint venture between Penn's Annenberg School and Rutgers University.
+The MIC Center is a joint venture between Penn's Annenberg School and Rutgers University.
 It is committed to studying the political economy of social problems, media, and democracy, while engaging local activist projects and drawing connections with national and international social movements.

 Using mathematical models and online empirical methods to study collective behavior, research in the group focuses on how social and institutional changes can have unexpected effects on collective political, social, and health outcomes.